 Intensity calibration to number of insulin monomers

 Photon to fluorophore calibration allowed conversion of intensity shifts to discrete oligomeric state assembly and disassembly.
-Visual inspection of the trajectory displayed in Fig. 2A suggests that insulin assembly and disassembly events primarily result in a signal change in integers of ~50 photons.
-To validate this, we directly converted the diffraction limited fluorescent readouts to photons from 12 experiments with a surface-passivated biotinylated monomeric insulin (HI655-Biotin, N = 1096 particles) (Fig. 2B).
+Visual inspection of the trajectory displayed in Fig. 2a suggests that insulin assembly and disassembly events primarily result in a signal change in integers of ~50 photons.
+To validate this, we directly converted the diffraction limited fluorescent readouts to photons from 12 experiments with a surface-passivated biotinylated monomeric insulin (HI655-Biotin, N = 1096 particles) (Fig. 2b).
 Trajectories arising from aggregates were discarded.
 The methodology allows interoperability across experimental conditions and setups42.
-Analysis revealed an excellent agreement between both visual inspection, model prediction and Gaussian fit (μ = 46 photons, σ = 16 photons) to monomeric insulin (Supplementary Fig. 14AB).
+Analysis revealed an excellent agreement between both visual inspection, model prediction and Gaussian fit (μ = 46 photons, σ = 16 photons) to monomeric insulin (Supplementary Fig. 12a,b).
 We excluded artifactual monomeric addition events by ensuring minimal bias from the surrounding via a roundness parameter allowing us to exclude incidents where particles were localized in the same pixel.
-The width of the distribution is similar to the width of the residual (Fig. 2A, bottom) further supporting the validity of the assay (σ = 14.0 compared to σ = 16.0, Fig. 2B).
+The width of the distribution is similar to the width of the residual (Fig. 2a, bottom) further supporting the validity of the assay (σ = 14.0 compared to σ = 16.0, Fig. 2b).

 Similar analysis was performed under addition of phenol, to ensure minimum bias from phenol on fluorescent readout (N = 781).
-As expected, no effect was found (μ = 41 photons, σ = 14 photons) (Supplementary Fig. 15A).
+As expected, no effect was found (μ = 41 photons, σ = 14 photons) (Supplementary Fig. 13a).